‘You can’t mistake a life’: Rising Star parents voice concern over gun found in elementary bathroom - NewsBreak

 Some felt the issue was being over-emphasized, even addressing their crowd of fellow parents to reprimand.

 “How many of your kids have access to guns in your own home?
 A bunch of you, including mine.
-I think it’s a mistake and I think that you pointing fingers at him for doing something like this is wrong,” a parent said to the crowd.62 percent in new survey trust police to do what is right all or most of the time
+I think it’s a mistake and I think that you pointing fingers at him for doing something like this is wrong,” a parent said to the crowd.

 But for Mata who recently moved to Rising Star from Uvalde, the incident hits a little too close to home to just be swept under the rug.